fortyninemaps/karta/doc/source/tutorial.rst

 could let me know, or even better, provide a pull request on `Github <https://github.com/njwilson23/karta>`__!

+The following exmaples are shown using Python 3, however *karta* is supported on both Python 2.7+ and Python 3.2+.

 Definitions
 -----------

--  **vector data** refers to data can is treated as a set of connected or disconnected vertices.
+-  **Vector data** in data can is treated as a set of connected or disconnected vertices.
 Examples might be road networks, a set of borders, geophysical survey lines, or the path taken by a bottle floating in an ocean current.
 In karta, these data are classified as belonging to *Point*, *Multipoint*, *Line* or *Polygon* classes.
 Some